michaeltlombardi/pentola-book/manuscript/03-craft/b-alchemy.md

 Each formula requires the combination of two or more ingredients whose alchemical nature matches the effect being created which must also be purchased or acquired.
 The magnitude of an alchemical formula is determined when the formula is being researched - the duration and volume are determined by the form while the range is irrelevant.

-You'll need to make a wealth test and a hard alchemy test for each research attempt in addition to paying for or acquiring the appropriate ingredients, which will be used up in the experiment whether or not it succeeds.
+You'll need to make a hard alchemy test for each research attempt in addition to paying for or acquiring the appropriate ingredients, which will be used up in the experiment whether or not it succeeds.
 Each attempt requires a week's preparation and work to accomplish, though multiple experiments may be tried if the alchemist has enough equipment - much of the time is waiting and observing.

 To produce a formula with a different magnitude you must research a new formula, though the ingredients may stay the same.
 The difference will be in the specific ratios and procedures.

-Failure during research is especially dangerous, like crafting under duress.
+Failure during research is especially dangerous, like action crafting under duress.
 When you fail during research, roll once on the Alchemical Mishap table.

 The potency of any effects caused by a mishap is equal to the intended magnitude of the formula.